Desert Rock VI

 "Are these Moritz and...
 Yorck?"

 Ellesmere looked at one of the women, who nodded.
-Newkirk shook his head and moved them aside.
+Newkirk shook his head and moved the figures aside.

-Activity around the table immediately rose to fever pitch as figures were shuffled around.
+Activity around the table immediately rose to fever pitch.

 Comments (4 so far!)